 Get free food with ‘try me for free’ campaigns

-Last but by no means least, you can get free food and drink with ‘try me for free’ campaigns.
+You can also get free food and drink with ‘try me for free’ campaigns.
 Now, you’re probably wondering what on earth these are, right?
 Have you ever seen products in your local supermarket with a big bright sticker that says ‘try me’ on it?

 Most of us, myself included, will completely ignore these, but we really shouldn’t because guess what?
 You can get these products for free!